research-paper-code/TextClusterLab/README.md

-# TextClusterLab
+# TextClusterGen

-TextClusterLab is a research-oriented toolkit for text embedding analysis, clustering evaluation, and synthetic data augmentation for intent-style datasets.
+TextClusterGen is a research-oriented toolkit for text embedding analysis, clustering evaluation, and synthetic data augmentation for intent-style datasets.

 It combines: